AFRICA

 Foreign investment control

 Based on the FDI policy, foreign investments can be made in India through two routes, viz., automatic route or Government route.
 Investments in certain sectors follow an automatic route, where notification is required but no approval from the Government or any of its departments or ministries is required.
-Whereas under Government route, the investments require the permission or approval of the Indian Government or any of its Department/Ministries.
+Whereas under the Government route, the investments require prior permission or approval of the Indian Government or any of its Department/Ministries.

 Any non-resident entity can invest in India, subject to the FDI Policy except in the prohibited sectors/activities.
 However, an entity of a country, which shares land border with India or where the beneficial owner of an investment into India is situated in or is a citizen of any such country, can invest only under the Government route.
-Further, a citizen of Pakistan or an entity incorporated in Pakistan can invest only through the Government route in sectors/activities excluding defence, space, atomic energy and other prohibited sectors as mentioned under Chapter 5 of FDI Policy.

 Sometimes foreign investors also need to satisfy certain specific eligibility conditions as prescribed by the Securities and Exchange Board of India (SEBI) and Reserve Bank of India (RBI).

-Different conditions are prescribed for different modes of investments such as investment in an Indian company or trust or partnership firm can be made by various methods e.g. through alternate investment fund (AIF) or infrastructure investment trust (InvIT), etc. (see Chapter 3 of the FDI Policy).
+Different conditions are prescribed for different modes of investments such as investment in an Indian company or trust or partnership firm can be made by various methods e.g. through alternate investment fund (AIF) or infrastructure investment trust (InvIT), etc.

 Transactions and thresholds

 Investments can be made by non-residents in the capital of a resident entity only to the extent of the percentage of the total capital as specified in the FDI policy.
 The caps in various sector(s) are detailed in Chapter 5 of the Policy.
-There are no turnover thresholds for determining whether a foreign buyer should proceed to seek a FDI approval from the Government or not.
+There are no turnover thresholds for determining whether a foreign buyer should proceed to seek FDI approval from the Government or not.
 The thresholds or caps prescribed under the FDI Policy are in relation to the maximum percentage of foreign investment or capital that a foreign buyer can invest in a sector.
-Such caps vary across sectors and ranges from 100% to 26%, i.e. while in certain sectors 100% foreign investment is permissible, in some others only 26% foreign investment is permissible.
-Any cap of investment equal to or above 49% may be subject to automatic or Government approval route, depending on the prevailing FDI policy.
+Such caps vary across sectors and range from 100% to 26%, i.e. while in certain sectors 100% foreign investment is permissible, in some others only 26% foreign investment is permissible.
+Any investment equal to or above 49% may be subject to automatic or Government approval route, depending on the prevailing FDI policy.

 Procedures